 From April 2018, the vaccine is being rolled out men who have sex with men in all sexual health and HIV clinics across the UK.

 In July 2018, the Government announced it was introducing HPV vaccination for boys, in addition to the programme already in place for girls.
 But we don't yet know the details of when and how the programme will be rolled out.
 You can read more about HPV vaccination for boys and the next steps in rolling out a programme in our blogpost.

 The UK has a screening programme for cervical cancer.
 Taking up your invitations is a great way to reduce the risk of cervical cancer.

 Cervical screening aims to pick up early cell changes that are caused by HPV, and remove these cells before they have a chance to become cancerous.
 This is done by taking a sample of cells, and sending them to a lab where they are tested to see if they are normal (cytology).
 If the cells look abnormal, they will be tested for HPV to see if they are more likely to become cancerous.
 If they test positive for HPV, the cells will be removed.

 But soon the order of the tests will switch.
 Cells will be tested for HPV infection first, and only those that have the virus will be examined for signs the cells aren’t normal.
-This change to HPV primary testing will happen across England, Scotland and Wales by December 2019.
+Wales has switched to HPV primary testing already and England and Scotland are due to follow by January 2020.